IDRP (Impaired Driver Rehabilitation Program) Classes

 Sign the Evaluation

-Once we receive your payment, we will send you the Evaluation via email, summarizing your treatment recommendations, and place you in the next available class.
+Once we receive your payment, we will send you the Evaluation via email, summarizing your treatment recommendations, place you in the next available class (there are 20 seats per class available), and mail you your workbook.

 step 5